 Are you a data-provider?
 Start here!

-Do you want to host a Vantage server?
+Do you want to host a VANTAGE6 server?
 Start here!

 Collaboration through distributed learning requires an infrastructure.
-The open source software Vantage provides this infrastructure.
+The open source software VANTAGE6 provides this infrastructure.
 Conceptually, it consists of the following parts:

 A central server that coordinates communication with the nodes;

 One or more nodes that execute algorithms (encapsulated in Docker images) and return the output;

 Organisations that are interested in collaborating with each other;

 Users (i.e. researchers) that instruct the nodes which algorithms to execute and the parameters to use;